210712-Richard/ellis.delgado.p1/README.md

  ## Getting Started

-  Simply clone the repository in your terminal with the `git clone <repository url>` command
+  * Clone the repository in your terminal with the `git clone <repository url>` command
+  * You need to establish a Keyspace connection on the AWS website
+      - Once you get your *AWS Username* and *AWS Password* from the IAM, you need to set those as            environmental variables

+## Usage
+  * To start the application, go to the driver.java file and run the application
+  * Once the connection is established, use *Postman* to test any routes from the User Controller!

+## Contributors
+  * Ellis Delgado
+      - Github: Ellisd16

+## Liscense